archegos-labs/platform/README.md

 ## Overview

-This repository serves a playground and exercise in how to build out an ML focused application platform from scratch on top of AWS EKS that adheres to Infrastructure as Code (IaC) and GitOps practices using tools like Terraform, Terragrunt, Kubernetes, GitHub Actions and Kubeflow.
+This repository serves as a playground and exercise in how to build out an ML focused application platform from scratch on top of AWS EKS that adheres to Infrastructure as Code (IaC) and GitOps practices using tools like Terraform, Terragrunt, Kubernetes, GitHub Actions and Kubeflow.